datasciencecampus/DSCA_data_wrangling_with_r/README.md

 **Intended Audience**

-Faculty
+All

 **Learning Objective**

-At the end of the course, participants will be able to:-
+Participants will:-

+* **The Beginning**
+  * Learn how to creating Projects in RStudio
+  * Learn the packages associated with importing and exporting different datasets

+* **Tidying and quality checking**
+  * Learn to tidying column names with janitor.
+  * Learn to visualise missing data with naniar and vidat.
+  * Learn to identify and removing duplicates using janitor and dplyr
+  * Learn to detect outliers using dplyr and summary.

+* **Reshaping Data**
+  * Learn to reshape data using pivot_longer and pivot_wider
+  * Learn to arrange data
+  * Learn to unite and separate columns using unite and separate

-* NA
+* **Dates and times**
+  * Learn to work with dates and times and timezones using lubridate

 **Course Type**

 * E learning - Not Available
-* Self learning - Not Available
+* Self learning - Available
-* Face to face - Not Available
+* Face to face - Available

 **Skill Level**

-NA
+Intermediate

 **Pre requisite summary**

-NA
+Introduction to R